JMRMEDEV/frontend-course/lesson-1/README.md

 ![image](https://user-images.githubusercontent.com/58167190/180033731-b25625bd-57d1-471f-ac9f-c0ba4d81f810.png)

-### Footer
+### footer

+`<footer></footer>`

 In a webpage, this element typically contains information about the author, copyright or relevant links.
+It is usually found at the bottom of a web page.

 **Example:**